The Eiffel Tower, or Tour Eiffel, may be the most recognizable iconic image of Paris. It’s an iron latticework tower standing 300 meters tall.

-- Read more about the elevators: a shorter passage or a longer one.
-Both of these articles have been translated — possibly by artificial intelligence like Google Translate.
-Challenge students to edit the articles for more natural and accurate English.
+- Read more about the elevators.
+This article has been translated — possibly by artificial intelligence like Google Translate.
+Challenge students to edit the article for more natural and accurate English.

 - Read about the most recent update to the elevators.

 - Check out lots of pictures of the elevators, past and present.

 In the video, we can see people walking up the stairs instead of taking the elevators.
 It’s 1,710 steps to the top of the tower, but visitors can only go up the first 674 steps.
 Ask students to prepare a report explaining why they would choose to ride the elevator or take the stairs.

 Read more about the history of the Eiffel Tower.
 The tower was originally scheduled to be demolished 20 years after it was built for the World’s Fair.
 As your students will learn when they read the article linked in the preceding sentence, many people disliked the tower and did not want it to live on past that original 20 years.